acoli-repo/germhist/gieskane.de.1650-1900/gieskane-v.0.3/Readme.md

     $> make

-Note that the PTB export is incomplete, as we found the corpus to contain discontinuous annotations that cannot be easily be represented with PTB-style annotation.
+Note that the PTB export is incomplete (some duplication bug has not been fixed), and **won't be fixed**, as we found the corpus to contain discontinuous annotations that cannot be easily be represented with PTB-style annotation.
 This export is thus abandoned.
+Instead, prepare for a direct conversion into RDF.

 ## Corpus information